nevanscott/uxui0120/_homework/sketch-mobile.md

 3. Learn about Smart Distribute features in Sketch [here](https://www.youtube.com/watch?v=mZQR0fTD-pc)

 **Deliverable Instructions**
-1. Download the images and icons from [the Google Drive](https://drive.google.com/drive/u/0/folders/1YyEffELX97tCV2YLs8eYo2EXTjCgO0d3).
+1. Download the image and icons from [the Google Drive](https://drive.google.com/drive/u/0/folders/1YyEffELX97tCV2YLs8eYo2EXTjCgO0d3).
 2. Import the image to Sketch and change its width to 360 px
-3. Replicate the screens in new artboards side by side (no tracing this time!).
+3. Replicate the screen in a new artboard side by side (no tracing this time!).
 4. Use symbols to build the cards and overrides to change the copy, photos and star ratings.
 You can be creative with the text and photos.
 5. You will make use of masks to update the photos.
 Check out [this brief tutorial video](https://www.youtube.com/watch?v=3T02VqGf_d8) for a quick refresher.
 5. Keep an eye on the details!
 Watch out for shadows, gradients, rounded corners, spacing, alignment, etc.